The Wayfarer’s Repose

 “Poja!”
 Stephan disappeared into the mass of white bodies.

 “We have to sure up the doors,” said Loreena.
 “Wherever they’re taking the captives doesn’t matter right now, and going out there will just get you killed.”
-She was out of breath, exhausted, but forced herlself to speak as evenly and calmly as she could.
+She was out of breath, exhausted, but she spoke evenly and calmly.
+It was clearly taking her focus and will and if some rich, elven girl could remain rational, so could he.

 Poja relented and let them pull him back and close the doors.